AOT-Technologies/forms-flow-ai/forms-flow-web/README.md

 ### Running the application

-   * Analytics server uses port 5000, make sure the port is available.
+   * forms-flow-web service uses port 5000, make sure the port is available.
    * `cd {Your Directory}/forms-flow-ai/forms-flow-web`
    * Run `docker-compose up --build -d` to start.